 Before NerveCenter can initialize a node, its SNMPv3 agent must be configured with the poll user, poll context, and security level.

-- See Configuring SNMPv3 Security Settings on page 147 for information about the poll user, poll context, and security level. - See Configuring an SNMPv3 Agent for NerveCenter on page 145 for configuration details.
+- See "Configuring SNMPv3 Security Settings" on page 118 for information about the poll user, poll context, and security level. - See "Configuring an SNMPv3 Agent for NerveCenter" below for configuration details.

 Initialization consists of the following: